Purchasing & Acquisitions Management

 |Hispanic or Latino||48|

-Americans aren’t the only ones with an interest in Purchasing, Procurement/Acquisitions and Contracts Management appeals to people across the globe.
+Purchasing, Procurement/Acquisitions and Contracts Management appeals to people across the globe.
 About 22.6% of those with this major are international students.

 How Much Do Purchasing & Acquisitions Management Majors Make?

 Salaries According to BLS

 Average salaries range from $90,930 to $106,050 (25th to 75th percentile) for careers related to purchasing, procurement/acquisitions and contracts management.
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.